Kubernetes API server proxy 'kubectl' session recording

-In Tailscale 1.70 and later, you can record kubectl exec session contents when using the Kubernetes API server proxy.
+In Tailscale 1.70 and later, you can record kubectl exec, kubectl debug, kubectl attach, and kubectl run session contents when using the Kubernetes API server proxy.

 A recording contains:

-• The contents of stdout and stderr from the attached terminal, but not stdin.
-This prevents the recording of sensitive input, such as passwords.
+stdoutandstderrfrom the attached terminal, but notstdin.
+This prevents the recording of sensitive input, such as passwords. - Session start timestamp.

-• Tailscale hostname of the source device from which the kubectl exec session was inititated.
+- Tailscale hostname of the source device from which the

 The API server proxy sends session contents to tsrecorder over the tailnet, so the traffic is end-to-end encrypted using WireGuard, like any other tailnet traffic.

-You can choose whether a kubectl exec session should be allowed ('fail open') or be forbidden ('fail closed') if the recording fails (for example, if a connection to tsrecorder cannot be established or fails).
+You can choose whether a kubectl session should be allowed ('fail open') or be forbidden ('fail closed') if the recording fails.
+For example, if a connection to tsrecorder cannot be established or fails.

 Prerequisites